 Clients are the lifeblood of any business.
 There are many factors to take into consideration when it comes to building trust and cultivating long-lasting business relationships.
 Excelling at client-focussed practices requires an often-overlooked set of skills.
 This guide lists some useful suggestions that can help business owners fine-tune their customer service skills.

 Retaining your clients

-The key is to combine the delivery of exceptional value with impeccable customer service, and this means going the extra mile and making an effort to exceed your customers' expectations.
+The key is to combine the delivery of exceptional value with impeccable customer service, going the extra mile and making an effort to exceed your customers' expectations.
 The formula is simple: if clients are impressed with both your products and the quality of the service offered, they will come back.

 Putting your clients at ease

 The first encounter with a client is decisive for the future of any business relationship.
 For this reason, it is essential that clients feel at ease from the very first moment, as this will help them feel comfortable and more willing to build a relationship based on trust.

 There are two elements that are essential here: appearance and attitude.
 First impressions count, it is paramount to pay close attention to what your clothes say about you when meeting a client for the first time.
 Your attire must be professional but be careful not to overdo it, as this could intimidate your client.
 Body language also plays a role in making your clients feel comfortable.
 Avoid crossing your arms or legs or fidgeting.
 Your tone of voice should be friendly but genuine and you should maintain good eye contact.